List of Regia Aeronautica aircraft used in World War II

 A list of aircraft used by Italy during World War II until its capitulation to the Allies in September 1943.
-After that Italy was divided in two states, the Axis Italian Social Republic in the north and the Allied Italian kingdom in the south.
-Both countries had their own Air Force fitted with formerly used Italian aircraft and other nation's planes.
-Meanwhile, the Italian National Republican Air Force continued fighting against the Allies till the last months of 1945, and the Italian co-belligerant Air Force begun operation against the Nazi forces in the Balkans.
+After that Italy was divided in two states, the Axis Italian Social Republic in the north and the Allied Kingdom of Italy in the south.
+Both countries had their own Air Force fitted with formerly used Italian aircraft and other nations' planes.
+Meanwhile, the Italian National Republican Air Force continued fighting against the Allies till the last months of 1945, and the Italian Co-Belligerent Air Force begun operation against the Nazi forces in the Balkans.

 Aircraft marked in pink were captured, while aircraft in blue did not progress past prototypes.

 Aircraft

 Captured

 Repainted in Italian markings.
 Primarily used for evaluation.
 Other aircraft were captured but were not flyable.